lrcfmd/Site-Net-DeepInfoMax/README.md

 Step 2.
 Train Deep InfoMax models

 Deep InfoMax models can be trained with DIM_train.py.
 This script trains a Deep InfoMax site-net with the hyper parameters in a yaml config file.
+There are some additional losses that were not used in the final paper (prior matching loss) and some sanity check loss functions that try to fit the supervised proprety from the learned embedding.
+The sanity check losses are not in any way able to influence the weights of the main encoder and are an isolated module.

 ### DIM_train.py arguments